wp-plugins/instant-feedback/readme.txt

 = 1.0.18 =

-* Removed unnecessary included scripts and styles from posts.
+* Removed unnecessary included scripts and styles from posts and other pages.

 = 1.0.17 =